-Fertilizer is not really necessary as it is used to growing in rocky and desolate conditions in its natural habitat.
+Fertilizer is not really necessary for Senecio jacobsenii ‘Trailing Jade’ as it is used to growing in rocky and desolate conditions in its natural habitat.
 As with fertilizing other succulents, if you choose to do so, dilute the fertilizer at half strength only during the time it is growing.

-How often do I water Senecio jacobsenii ‘Trailing Jade’?
+How to Water Senecio jacobsenii ‘Trailing Jade’

 Overwatering can lead to root rot and other issues.
 A good rule of thumb is to water deeply enough for water to run out the drainage hole, but do not re-water until the soil has completely dried.

 Senecio Jacobsenii thrives in full sun to light shade.
 It is important to note that too much shade can cause the leaves to turn a pale green color and may also inhibit flowering.

 Senecio jacobsenii ‘Trailing Jade’ is hardy to 20-25°F, which makes it suitable for gardens in USDA hardiness zones 10 and above.
 It can tolerate some frost, but prolonged exposure to freezing temperatures can damage or kill the plant.
 Mine have been victims to frost occasionally and the leaves turn translucent yellow and eventually dry up and fall off if the whole plant wasn’t afflicted.